How to find work experience

 Work experience is often the first contact your child will have with the world of work.
 It forms part of their careers education and allows them to observe and learn – not to do activities which require extensive training or experience.

 Talking to your child about the benefits of work experience can help them to understand how useful it can be.
-Some of the benefits of work experience are it:
+Work experience:

-- provides a valuable insight into the skills required for a particular job
+- gives insight into the skills required for a particular job

 - is an opportunity to test out a job to see if your child really likes it